 Neither the Employer nor the Plan Administrator makes any commitment or guarantee that any amounts paid or allocated to or for the benefit of a Participant under the Plan, HRA or any component benefit will be excludable from Participant's gross income for federal, state, and/or local income tax purposes, or that any federal, state, and/or local tax treatment will apply or be available to a Participant.
-It shall be the obligation of each Participant to determine whether any coverage, benefit, or other payment under the Plan is excludable from the Participant's gross income for federal, state, and/or local income tax purposes, and to notify the Employer if the Participant has reason to believe that any such payment by the Employer as nontaxable is, in fact, not so excludable.
+It shall be the obligation of each Participant to determine whether any coverage, benefit, or other payment under the Plan is excludable from the Participant's gross income for federal, state, and/or local income tax purposes, and to notify the Employer if the Participant has reason to believe that any such payment treated by the Employer if the Participant has reason to believe that any such payment by the Employer as nontaxable is, in fact, not so excludable.